 Your scale may or may not have several different transmission modes.
 Please refer to your manual for further information.
 Unfortunately, there are some scales which only support continuous transmission and are therefore not suitable for use with 232key (at this time).

-Tip: Check whether your balance has a print button.
+Tip: Check whether your scale has a print button.
 If so, it can probably be used with 232key.

 No output at all